Clinical, operational, and financial impact of an ultraviolet-C terminal disinfection intervention at a community

 CONCLUSIONS: The UV-C disinfection intervention was associated with a statistically significant facility-wide reduction of multidrug-resistant HAIs and generated substantial direct cost savings without adversely impacting hospital operations.

 Raggi, Robert; Archulet, Kenneth; Haag, Cody W; and Tang, Weiming, "Clinical, operational, and financial impact of an ultraviolet-C terminal disinfection intervention at a community hospital."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 179.